-Go nose to nose with Big John, the World’s Largest Triceratops, in an immersive and playful exhibit at the Glazer Children’s Museum in downtown Tampa.
-The colossal arrival is part of a great excavation exhibit opening at The Glazer Children’s Museum later in 2023.
+Go nose to nose with Big John, the World’s Largest Triceratops, in an immersive and playful exhibit now open at the Glazer Children’s Museum in downtown Tampa.
 Do we think Big John would get along with the 21-foot Phoebe the Flamingo?

 Discovered in South Dakota’s Hell Creek geological formation, Big John is nearly 26 feet long and 10 feet high.
 He roamed the planet during the Late Cretaceous more than 66 million years ago and is estimated to be 5-10% larger than any other known triceratops.
 The size of an RV, Big John holds the Guinness World Record for the largest documented skeleton of a triceratops.